airdcpp-web/airdcpp-extension-js/README.md

 ## Running the examples

 There are a few example extensions demonstrating how to use the modules in real projects.
-The examples are simplified and not meant for regular use (publishing improved versions of them as standalone extensions is perfectly fine though).
+The examples are simplified and not meant for regular use but you may use the code for publishing standalone extensions with the same functionality.

-Examples require Node.js (version 7.7.0 or newer) and [AirDC++ Web Client](https://airdcpp-web.github.io) 2.0.0 or newer to work.
+Node.js version 7.7.0 or newer is required for running the examples.
 Please note the [hubsoft-specific remarks](https://airdcpp-web.github.io/docs/general/running-a-hub.html) as the examples may not work with all hubsofts.

 1. Clone the repository
 2. Install dependencies and build the project by running the following commands in the main directory